DavidWilliams81/cubiquity/README.md

 <p align="center"><img src="docs/images/structure.png" alt="Structure"></p>

 ## Usage
 > :warning: **Warning**: You cannot actually do much with Cubiquity in its current state!
-But the instruction below should at least get you an image on the screen.
+But the instructions below should at least get you an image on the screen.

 ### Prerequisites
 Cubiquity uses CMake as its build system and SDL for window/input management in the demos.
 If you are running Linux these should be easily available from your package manager, but Windows users may need to put in a bit more work (not yet documented here).